kmac783/MyProject-TicTacToe/readme.md

 Accessible via mobile or desktop, this game will keep those kids busy for hours in the car.

+This simple game version includes the ability to:
+-- Start a game with two players
+-- Track who's turn it is next
+-- Track if the players win or draw
+-- Reset the game board to play again

 ———

 ## Wireframing